 The old slurry pit was dug out, vegetation cleared and then filled with new top soil.
-It needed around 10 tonnes of soil to fill and level it.
-This was delivered from the adjacent farm and I spent a very energetic morning in July spading it into the hole.
+Around 10 tonnes of soil were needed to fill and level it.
+This was delivered from the adjacent farm and and filled using a front loader.

 | The pit

 ||The pit filled and levelled|

 Filling the ditch left a space towards the bottom of the garden big enough to fit a 22ft x 4ft (6.7m x 1.23m) Asparagus bed.
 The bed was edged with scaffold planks, dug over and topped off with new soil.
 The plants went in in the Spring of 2005.
 No crop was taken in the first year and a small crop in years 2 and 3.

 The garden is much as it was at the end of 2005.
 There have been some minor changes but nearly all the available space is now in cultivation.
 The empty space in the foreground in the photograph below was to have been a herb bed after the comfrey plants were removed.
 How wrong can you be!
 It is impossible to remove comfrey so there are now two beds!
 That is not a problem as it a wonderful plant that can be used for mulching and to make an excellent liquid plant food!